Research

 Work in progress

-Automation and Employment (with David Dorn, David Hemous, and Morten Olsen)
+Automation: the decline of capital-labor complementarity? (with David Dorn, David Hemous, and Morten Olsen)

 Other